Saudade: ElementsSaudade is similar but not equal to nostalgia, a word that also exists in Portuguese.

+In the arts

 Music

 As with all emotions, saudade has been an inspiration for many songs and compositions.
 "Sodade" (saudade in Cape Verdean Creole) is the title of the Cape Verde singer Cesária Évora's most famous song. Étienne Daho, a French singer, also produced a song of the same name.
 The Good Son, a 1990 album by Nick Cave and the Bad Seeds, was heavily informed by Cave's mental state at the time, which he has described as saudade.
 He told journalist Chris Bohn: "When I explained to someone that what I wanted to write about was the memory of things that I thought were lost for me, I was told that the Portuguese word for this feeling was saudade.
 It's not nostalgia but something sadder."

 The usage of saudade as a theme in Portuguese music goes back to the 16th century, the golden age of Portugal.
 Saudade, as well as love suffering, is a common theme in many villancicos and cantigas composed by Portuguese authors; for example: "Lágrimas de Saudade" (tears of saudade), which is an anonymous work from the Cancioneiro de Paris.
 Fado is a Portuguese music style, generally sung by a single person (the fadista) along with a Portuguese guitar.
 The most popular themes of fado are saudade, nostalgia, jealousy, and short stories of the typical city quarters.
 Fado and saudade are intertwined key ideas in Portuguese culture.
 The word fado comes from Latin fatum meaning "fate" or "destiny".
 Fado is a musical cultural expression and recognition of this unassailable determinism which compels the resigned yearning of saudade, a bitter-sweet, existential yearning and hopefulness towards something over which one has no control.

 Spanish singer Julio Iglesias, whose father is a Galician, speaks of saudade in his song "Un Canto a Galicia" (which roughly translates as "a song/chant for Galicia").
 In the song, he passionately uses the phrase to describe a deep and sad longing for his motherland, Galicia.
 He also performs a song called "Morriñas", which describes the Galicians as having a deeply strong saudade.

 The Paraguayan guitarist Agustin Barrios wrote several pieces invoking the feeling of saudade, including Choro de Saudade and Preludio Saudade.
 The term is prominent in Brazilian popular music, including the first bossa nova song, "Chega de Saudade" ("No more saudade", usually translated as "No More Blues"), written by Tom Jobim.